"""

 if (not no_events.is_integer()) and (integer==True):

-"an integer, either correct the input or set `integer`"
+"Either correct the input or set `integer=False` to allow rounding. "

 elif not no_events.is_integer():